 Most people have used a vending machine at one time or another.
 They come in a variety of sizes and types and can be placed in a wide range of locations.
 They provide another way for some businesses to make some extra cash.
-They also provide a whole new business idea for those willing to buy some machines and find places to situate them so they can split the profits with the site owner.
+Vending machines provide a whole new business idea for those willing to buy some machines at cost and find places to situate them so they can split the profits with the site owner.
 But how much does buying a vending machine cost in the UK?

 How much do you have to spend on vending machines?

-Vending machine prices in the UK depend on a number of factors.
-For example while you can buy them brand new you can also seek out second-hand machines from sites like eBay and from newspaper ads.
-You can also rent machines in some instances, leading to lower initial costs.
-The size of the machine will also have a direct bearing on price.
+Vending machine prices in the UK depend on a number of different factors.
+For example, while you can buy them brand new, you can also seek out second-hand machines from sites like eBay and from newspaper ads.
+You can also rent vending machines in some instances, leading to lower initial costs.
+The size of the vending machine will also have a direct bearing on price in the UK.
 A table-top version will be much cheaper owing to the smaller size than a floor-standing machine.

-Buying a vending machine in the UK can cost in the region of several hundred pounds to several thousand depending on what they dispense and where they are bought from.
-A table-top machine may only set you back a couple of hundred pounds, whereas a small toy machine may be less than £100.
+Buying a vending machine in the UK can cost in the region of several hundred pounds to several thousand depending on what they dispense and where to buy a vending machine from.
+A table-top vending machine may only set you back a couple of hundred pounds, whereas a small toy machine may be less than £100.
 Reconditioned and used machines will be cheaper than new ones but they may come without a guarantee, depending on where you purchase them from.

 You also have to bear in mind the cost of restocking your vending machines.
 However you will only restock once you have sold some of the contents, so you can do this from your profits (aside from the first time you buy stock of course).